3.2 UVIS Data Calibration Steps

 BIASFILE

-This step subtracts the two dimensional bias structure from the image using the superbias reference image listed in the header keyword BIASFILE
+This step subtracts the two dimensional bias structure from the image using the superbias reference file listed in the header keyword BIASFILE

 .
-The dimensions of the image are used to distinguish between full and sub-array images.
+The dimensions of the input image are used to distinguish between full and subarray images.
 The BIASFILE

 has the same dimensions as a full-size science image, complete with overscan regions.
-Only after completion of wf3ccd are the science images trimmed to their final calibrated size.
-The same reference image is used for full-frame and subarray images, calwf3 will extract the matching region from the full-size bias file and apply it to the subarray image.
+The same superbias is used for full-frame and subarray input images; calwf3 will extract the matching region from the full-size superbias file and apply it to the subarray image.

 - Header Switch: